DusanthanSivarajah/POS-FCS-Project/README.md

 "POS.py" - the python code for this project.

-"POS-GUI.py" -  the GUI layout page for the menu
+"POS-GUI.py" -  the GUI layout page for the menu, using ttkbootstrap

 "code_GUI.py" - the GUI run file with the logic implemented